stuntrally/stuntrally3/Readme.md

 ## 🤝Contributing

-Help and contributing is welcome.
+If you'd like to contribute, please check [Contributing](docs/Contributing.md) for areas.
-If you'd like to contribute, please check [Contributing](docs/Contributing.md) for details.
+Details in [Tasks](docs/Tasks.md) and [Roadmap](docs/Roadmap.md) with missing features, known issues, and future *ToDo* plans.

 ## 🛠️Developing

-Details in [Roadmap](docs/Roadmap.md) with few missing features, known issues, and future **ToDo** plans.
+Development has stopped, project status and info is in [status](docs/status.md).

-General info with some details for SR3, its sources and using Ogre-Next is in [Developing](docs/Developing.md).
+Developing details for SR3, its sources and using Ogre-Next is in [Developing](docs/Developing.md).
-Sources have emojis, [this file](/src/emojis.txt) has all, with quick components guide, shortcuts used, etc.
+Sources have emojis, [this file](/src/emojis.txt) lists all, for quick components guide, shortcuts used, etc.

 ------------------------------------------------------------------------------